- Audio & Video

 An American Strat Master

 Stevie Ray Vaughan had a heavy blues style that was perfect for the Stratocaster's pickup configuration.
 Using the bottom-heavy tone of the neck pickups and thicker-than-average strings made his sound powerful.
 Of course, to play with that set-up you need hands of steel, which Vaughan had.
-He died young in a plane crash.
+He died young in a helicopter crash.

 The Gibson Les Paul -- Heavy, Very Heavy